Key Findings of the EC v Malta Judgment

 - Even after approval of eligibility, at various stages prior to the grant of citizenship, the Citizenship Agency verifies the completion of the commitments undertaken by the applicant family by way of personal, financial and investment ties, and in the case of material defaults, defer the grant of citizenship until the commitments are completed.

-Impact on the Maltese Citizenship Rules
+Impact on 2020 Maltese Citizenship by Investment Rules

 The Court’s ruling requires Malta to legislate to comply with stricter minimum genuine links requirements.
 Malta must ensure that citizenship is not granted in a manner that undermines the concept of a genuine link and does not result in the commercialisation of Union citizenship.
 Legislative and regulatory reforms are expected to bring the framework into compliance with EU law.